FTariq/Git-and-GitHub-Tutorial/README.md

 ```

 ## Pushing to Github
 When you want to add changes to your Github repo, create an entry in your git config that specifies a name for the Github repo, to save using the URL every time.
 We will call this 'origin'.
+This is automatically created if you've cloned your repo.
 ```
 git remote add origin [URL]
 ```